Luann de Lesseps: Career

 In February 2018, de Lesseps headlined her own cabaret show, called #CountessAndFriends, at Feinstein's/54 Below in Midtown Manhattan.
 The show features de Lesseps singing songs about her life as a countess and reality TV star, with appearances from celebrity friends like Rachel Dratch and Housewives co-star Sonja Morgan.
 In August 2018, de Lesseps announced that she was taking the show on tour, with engagements scheduled in Long Island and New Jersey.

 De Lesseps has been a guest on Monét X Change's podcast The X Change Rate.

 De Lesseps starred in the first season of The Real Housewives Ultimate Girls Trip, a spin-off featuring various women from The Real Housewives franchise, that premiered on Peacock in November 2021.
 In 2023, she co-starred in a Real Housewives spin-off series with longtime castmate Sonja Morgan, titled Luann & Sonja: Welcome to Crappie Lake, which premiered on July 9, 2023. de Lesseps starred in the fourth season of The Real Housewives Ultimate Girls Trip, which premiered in December 2023.

-On September 29, 2023, de Lessups was telecast judge of the 72nd Miss USA pageant held at the Grand Sierra Resort in Reno, Nevada.
+On September 29, 2023, de Lesseps was telecast judge of the 72nd Miss USA pageant held at the Grand Sierra Resort in Reno, Nevada.
 She also competed in season 10 of The Masked Singer as "Hibiscus" and was the first contestant of Group C to be eliminated during "One Hit Wonders Night".

-In 2025, de Lesseps starred in a Real Housewives spin-off Love Hotel alongside Gizelle Bryant, Ashley Darby and Shannon Storms Beador.
+In 2025, de Lesseps starred in a Real Housewives spin-off Love Hotel alongside Gizelle Bryant, Ashley Darby, and Shannon Storms Beador.